ChristelleNieves/Array-Access/README.md

 # Array-Access
-An excercise on handling exceptions in Java
+An exercise on handling exceptions in Java